A

 to know how to behave, but that it was difficult for women-

-If she speaks, someone says
+"If she speaks,

 A woman who entered a conversation

-accept a kiss from a male friend or acquaintance or from a man
+a male friend or acquaintance or from a man who is not related

-who is not related by blood or marriage, even on the cheek, would
+by blood or marriage, even on the cheek, would have had tongues

-have had tongues wagging and have ruined a woman's reputation.
+wagging and ruined a woman's reputation.

 In

 the middle ages, a woman's reputation was everything.
+Should there

-One must never address a social superior
+with others, one should never address a social superior first,

-your gaze to a man or woman who ranked higher than oneself.
+gaze to a man or woman who ranked higher than oneself.
 Honesty

 was judged by the directness in the eyes and to hide ones face